 Dorothea Lange was one of the most famous female photographers.
 She captured the photographs in the US Government’s Farm Security Administration Program, in 1936.

-This image known as “Migrant Mother“, (Migrant Mother, Nipomo, California) is a symbol of the plight of migrant farmworkers during that Great Depression.
+This image known as “Migrant Mother“, (Migrant Mother, Nipomo, California) is a symbol of the plight of migrant farm workers during that Great Depression.
+It became the iconic photo of the Depression, and one of the most familiar images of the 20th century.

 Dorothea Lange’s photographs brought her a remarkable position in the history of photojournalism.